City Slickers: Critical response

-On Rotten Tomatoes, City Slickers received a "Certified Fresh" 88% rating based on 43 reviews.
+On Rotten Tomatoes, City Slickers received an 87% rating based on 45 reviews.
 The site's critical consensus reads, "With a supremely talented cast and just enough midlife drama to add weight to its wildly silly overtones, City Slickers uses universal themes to earn big laughs."
 On Metacritic the film has a weighted average score of 70 out of 100, based on reviews from 25 critics.
 Audiences surveyed by CinemaScore gave the film an average grade of "A" on a scale of A+ to F.

-Roger Ebert of the Chicago Sun-Times gave the film 3 1/2 stars out of 4 and wrote: "City Slickers comes packaged as one kind of movie – a slapstick comedy about white-collar guys on a dude ranch – and it delivers on that level while surprising me by being much more ambitious, and successful, than I expected.
+Roger Ebert of the Chicago Sun-Times gave the film three and a half out of four, and wrote: "City Slickers comes packaged as one kind of movie – a slapstick comedy about white-collar guys on a dude ranch – and it delivers on that level while surprising me by being much more ambitious, and successful, than I expected.
 This is the proverbial comedy with the heart of truth, the tear in the eye along with the belly laugh.
 It's funny, and it adds up to something."
+Jeff Menell of The Hollywood Reporter said the film "provides plenty of laughs and several one-liners that will be repeatedly heard throughout the coming months."